Brush up on spelling

 Our role is to encourage our children to be spelling test ready by finding fun ways for them to practice at home – here are some ideas.

 Many kids love to learn independently and it can make them feel very grown up.
-For DIY spelling test prep have your child took at a word and copy it twice, then turn the paper and write it from memory.
+For DIY spelling test prep have your child look at a word and copy it twice, then turn the paper and write it from memory.
 Next they simply check themselves to see whether or not they have this right repeating the exercise if they don’t.
 A little independent learning is a great thing to encourage.

 Seeing the word